tahirawan077/Tasks-Backend/README.md

 ## Installation

-Clone the repository from [GitHub Repo URL].
+Clone the repository from https://github.com/tahirawan077/Tasks-Backend.git.
 Run npm install to install the project dependencies.

 ## Configuration